zhaleff/Awesome-Dotfiles/dotfiles/README.md

 Styling is done entirely with Tailwind CSS, specifically version 4, which introduces the `@theme` directive for defining design tokens directly in CSS.
 There are no separate CSS files for individual components — everything is handled through utility classes.
 Custom colors, fonts, and spacing are defined once in `src/index.css` under `@theme` and referenced throughout the project using CSS variables.

-## Firebase Firestore
+## SupaBase

 All submission data is stored in Firestore, Google's NoSQL document database.
-Each submitted rice is a document in a `rices` collection with fields like `title`, `author`, `wm`, `distro`, `palette`, `imageUrl`, `status`, `views`, `likes`, `dislikes`, and `totalVotes`.
+Each submitted rice is a document in a `rices` collection with fields like `title`, `author`, `wm`, `distro`, `palette`, `image_Url`, `status`, `views`, `likes`, `dislikes`, and `totalVotes`.
 The `status` field controls visibility — submissions start as `pending` and only appear in the public gallery once approved.

-Firestore requires composite indexes for queries that combine `where` and `orderBy` on different fields.
-These are created directly from the Firebase Console when a query fails and provides a direct link to generate the index.

-## Firebase Authentication
+## SupaBase Auth

 The admin panel at `/admin` is protected by Firebase Authentication using email and password.
 There is only one admin account.
 The `AuthContext` provider wraps the entire app and exposes the current user state.
 Protected routes redirect to `/admin/login` when no authenticated user is found.

-## Firebase Hosting
+## Vercel Hosting

-The project is deployed on Firebase Hosting, which provides global CDN distribution and automatic SSL.
-Deployment is handled manually — there is no CI/CD pipeline.
-When a new version is ready, it gets built and pushed.
+This project uses Vercel as its primary hosting provider, both for SSL and other things.
+We use Vercel because Firebase is a bit of a liability in many ways.
+Vercel will be the default hosting provider; a custom domain will be added soon.

 ## Uploadcare